4th GRADE PROFILE

 Students are expected to assume more responsibility for their own work and become more independent in the fourth grade.
 Science and Social Studies become daily subjects in grade 4 and a major shift from learning to read to reading to learn occurs.
 An outline of the 4th grade curriculum is provided below.

 Our fourth grade reading program is balanced between reading both fiction and non-fiction pieces of literature.
-The skills are reviewed and reinforced throughout the school year by using a variety of resources including articles, short stories and novels for whole class and smaller literature circle groups.
-Reading skills that are learned and practiced at school are expected to be reinforced at home through student’s weekly reading homework.
+The skills are reviewed and reinforced throughout the school year by using a variety of resources, including articles, short stories and novels for the whole class and smaller literature circle groups.
+Reading skills that are learned and practiced at school are expected to be reinforced at home through students' weekly reading homework.

 Writing instruction is based on the Lucy Calkins Writing program.
 Students will explore narrative, opinion, and informative/explanatory writing.
 The students will also practice writing friendly letters on a regular basis.
 A large focus for the year will be on mechanics, spelling and proper paragraph structure.
 Cursive handwriting is also reviewed in grade 4.